Common Relationship Problems & How Therapy Helps Couples Heal

 What’s usually happening:

-Person A assumes the partnership should look a certain way (woman handles home, man handles finances; both contribute equally; kids are the priority; career is the priority).
+Each partner often enters the relationship with unspoken expectations about how the partnership should function (woman handles home, man handles finances; both contribute equally; kids are the priority; career is the priority).
 Person B has different assumptions.
-They’ve never actually talked about these assumptions – they just expect the other person to know.
+These assumptions often remain unspoken, with each partner expecting the other to naturally understand them.

 How therapy helps:

 We make the unseen visible.
 I ask: “What did you see growing up?
-What was modeled for you about partnerships?”
-Suddenly, people understand – oh, I married someone with a completely different picture of what a marriage looks like.
+What was modelled for you about partnerships?”
+Suddenly, people understand, ” Oh, I married someone with a completely different picture of what a marriage looks like.”

 Then we talk: which expectations matter most?
 What can we let go of?
 What can we negotiate?
 What’s non-negotiable?